Captain Cook’s Cottage is a popular tourist attraction at Fitzroy Gardens in East Melbourne.

-Captain Cook’s cottage was sold for £800 in 1933 to Mr Grimwade, but the total expenditure including packing and special train exceeded £1700 apart from its re-erection and other costs in Melbourne.
+Captain Cook’s cottage was sold for £800 in 1933 to Mr Grimwade, but the total expenditure, including packing and sending by special train exceeded £1700 excluding its re-erection and other costs in Melbourne.

-Acting agent General for Victoria, Mr. T. Linton secured original titles from 1772, including one signed, by Captain Cook’s father.
+Acting agent General for Victoria, Mr. T. Linton secured original titles from 1772, including one signed by Captain Cook’s father.
 York Architects Brierley, Rutherford & Syme was engaged to manage the relocation of the cottage.
-Every brick was numbered and packed in straw placed in rubber lined boxes.
-Creepers clinging to the walls for years was also packed by an expert horticulturalist.
+Every brick was numbered and packed in straw and placed in rubber lined boxes.
+Creepers clinging to the walls for years were also packed by an expert horticulturalist.
 The soil foundation was also shipped.
 Mrs Dixon. the last owner, gave Mr. Linton the Union Jack, flown on the cottage on Captain Cook’s birthday.
-Cook’s Cottage was shipped to Australia in 253 cases and 40 barrels on board the ship Port Dunedin.
+Cook’s Cottage was shipped to Australia in 253 cases and 40 barrels on board the ship, Port Dunedin.

 Apart from Fitzroy Gardens, Royal Botanic Gardens and the lawn in front of the State Library of Victoria were also considered as a possible site for relocation.

 On 15th October 1934, Captain Cook’s Cottage was presented to people of Victoria by Donor Grimwade.
 Although heavy rain had fallen thousands gathered to witness the ceremony at Fitzroy Gardens.